Permaweb-Journal/journal/content/article/hyperbeam-node-gold-giveaway.md

 ---
 title: Chance to win a pure GOLD floppy disk by running a HyperBEAM node
-description: Less than a week left in the Gold Standard Nodes PURE GOLD floppy disk (valued at over $10,000) giveaway to onboard new node operators and decentralize the AO network.
+description: Join the AO node giveaway and win a $10k Gold floppy disk.
 permalink:
 tags:
 ---